 Employment Ontario will help you get the training, skills and experience to achieve your goals.
 They connect people looking for work with employers looking for workers.

-The Ministry of Advanced Education and Skills Development is the ministry of the government of Ontario responsible for administration of laws relating to post secondary education and skills training.
+The Ministry of Advanced Education and Skills Development is the ministry of the government of Ontario responsible for the administration of laws relating to post-secondary education and skills training.

 - Employment Standards Act (2000)

 - What You Should Know About the Employment Standards Act